SkywardSyntax/STLViewer/README.md

 1. Ensure that the STL file is in binary format, as ASCII STL files are not supported.
 2. Verify the integrity of the STL file.
 Ensure it is not corrupted.
 3. Check the file reading process for any potential issues.

-### Three.js Functions

-This project uses Three.js functions to handle STL file parsing and rendering.
-The functions include:

-- `parseSTL`: Parses the binary STL file and extracts vertices and normals.
-- `loadShader`: Loads and compiles a WebGL shader.
-- `animate`: Handles the animation loop for rendering the STL file.

 ### Optimizations